Distribution-free two-sample testing with blurred total variation distance: Introduction

 \subsection{The blurred total variation distance}

 The statistical difficulty of working with the classical TV distance has motivated a substantial body of work on alternative discrepancies that trade metric strength for improved estimability.
-Prominent examples include kernel-based distances such as the maximum mean discrepancy (MMD) \citep{gretton2012kernel,schrab2023mmd}, as well as optimal transport–based distances such as the Wasserstein distance \citep{ramdas2017wasserstein,wang2021two}.
-While these metrics may allow for distribution-free estimation, they lose the natural interpretation of TV metric in terms of its connections with hypothesis testing.
+Prominent examples include kernel-based distances such as the maximum mean discrepancy (MMD) \citep{gretton2012kernel,schrab2023mmd}, as well as optimal transport--based distances such as the Wasserstein distance \citep{ramdas2017wasserstein,wang2021two}.
+While these metrics admit distribution-free estimation and are often computationally tractable, they depart from TV in their natural interpretation: in particular, they do not directly capture the worst-case discrepancy between distributions, and thus do not characterize the fundamental limits of testing statistical hypotheses.

-In this paper, we investigate a different relaxation, the \emph{blurred total variation} (blurred TV) distance, which compares smoothed versions of the underlying distributions, and which can be interpreted as an approximation of TV distance.
+In this paper, we investigate a different relaxation, the \emph{blurred total variation} (blurred TV) distance, which compares smoothed versions of the underlying distributions, and can be viewed as an approximation to the TV distance that retains its worst-case notion of discrepancy between distributions.
 We begin by defining the class of kernels used to induce smoothing.
 Let $\mathcal{K}_d$ denote the collection of all probability densities on $\R^d$, which we refer to as \emph{kernels}.
 Given a kernel $\psi\in\mathcal{K}_d$ and a bandwidth parameter $h>0$, define the scaled kernel $\psi_h(u) = h^{-d}\psi(u/h)$.
 A canonical and widely used choice of kernel is the Gaussian density:

 \begin{definition}[Blurred total variation distance] Let $\psi\in\mathcal{K}_d$ and $h>0$.
 The \emph{blurred total variation distance} between $P,Q\in\mathcal{P}_d$ is defined as

 \end{definition} Here $\ast$ denotes the convolution operation: we can interpret $P\ast\psi_h$ as the distribution of $X+h\xi$, where $X\sim P$ and (independently) $\xi\sim \psi$.
 In words, the blurred TV distance corresponds to comparing distributions in total variation after passing them through a common smoothing operation.
 Intuitively, this measure is likely similar to TV distance if the bandwidth $h>0$ of the blur is small.
 For convenience, we will also interpret $\dtv^0(P,Q)$ as $\dtv(P,Q)$.